Pau D'Arco Bark Extract

 2/5 Evidence Score

 Pau D'Arco (also called Lapacho or Taheebo) is the inner bark of South American trees in the Tabebuia/Handroanthus genus, used in traditional Brazilian and indigenous medicine.
 Its major bioactives are naphthoquinones — most notably lapachol and beta-lapachone — which exhibit antimicrobial, antifungal, and cytotoxic activity in preclinical (cell and animal) studies.
-Lapachol itself was advanced into a National Cancer Institute Phase I anticancer trial in the 1970s but was withdrawn from further development because of unacceptable systemic toxicity, including prothrombin-time prolongation consistent with anti-vitamin-K effects.
+Lapachol itself was advanced into a National Cancer Institute Phase I anticancer trial but was withdrawn from further development because of unacceptable systemic toxicity, including prothrombin-time prolongation consistent with anti-vitamin-K effects.
 Modern supplement use is largely traditional; rigorous human evidence is sparse.
 Use bark-only commercial extracts at modest doses and avoid in pregnancy or when anticoagulated.

-Active Compound Naphthoquinones: lapachol, beta-lapachone, alpha-lapachone, and related quinones; also iridoid and benzoic acid derivatives.
+Active Compound Naphthoquinones: lapachol, beta-lapachone, alpha-lapachone and related quinones; also iridoid and benzoic acid derivatives.

 Benefits